NuGet/NuGetDocs/NuGet.Docs/Contribute/Ecosystem.md

 * Using the [Manage NuGet Packages Dialog](../Start-Here/managing-nuget-packages-using-the-dialog)
 * Using the [Package Manager Console](../Start-Here/using-the-package-manager-console)

-### WebMatrix 3 NuGetPackageManager Extension
-WebMatrix 3 also has a NuGet Package Manager Extension which you can download using the built-in extension manager or directly from the WebMatrix Extensions Gallery at [http://extensions.webmatrix.com/packages/NuGetPackageManager/](http://extensions.webmatrix.com/packages/NuGetPackageManager/).

 ## Non-Microsoft Projects
 In addition to Microsoft, many other individuals and companies have made significant contributions to the NuGet ecosystem.
 Each project listed here may have a different license than the core NuGet components so please confirm that the license terms are acceptable prior to use.